 The celebrated Lower Leas Coastal Park opened in 2000 and offers three landscaped areas with something for everyone.
 On the eastern side, the undulating gardens with pine avenues and perennial flowers are a perfect picnic setting any time of the year.
-Adrenaline seekers can get their rush on the zip slide in the largest free adventure playground in the South East.
+Adrenaline seekers can get their rush on the zip line in the largest free access adventure playground in the South East.
 The wild zone at the western end is a managed habitat for nature lovers to explore.
-The park can be accessed via the Zig Zag path that starts by the bandstand.
+The park can be accessed via the Zig Zag Path that starts by the bandstand.
 Built in the 1800s to ferry bath chairs between the Leas and the beach, the path was restored as part of the coastal park development.
-It has caves and grottos and unique flora which makes it a destination in itself.
+It has grottos and unique flora which makes it a destination in itself.

-The Warren, one Britain’s most important nature reserves, is part of the Dover-Folkestone Heritage Coast and the Kent Downs Areas of Outstanding Natural Beauty.
+The Warren, one of Britain’s most important nature reserves, is part of the Dover-Folkestone Heritage Coast and the Kent Downs Area of Outstanding Natural Beauty.
 A walk in the Warren will demand proper footwear and care, as much of it is covered with dense shrub and woodland.
 However, you will be rewarded with iconic views of the White Cliffs.

 A handsome church dating back to Saxon times, St Martins stands on a hill overlooking Sandgate in Cheriton, at the western end of Folkestone.
 Samuel Plimsoll, the shipping reformer who died in Folkestone in 1898, is buried there.
-He invented the Plimsoll Line, represented on his gravestone, which demarked the safe limit to which ships could be loaded, thereby promoting the welfare and safety of sailors.
+He invented the Plimsoll line, represented on his gravestone, which demarked the safe limit to which ships could be loaded, thereby promoting the welfare and safety of sailors.

 To the north of Folkestone Central railway station, Radnor Park is an open green space with the Kent Downs as a backdrop.
 Its fields are used for sports and recreation, and hosting car boot sales or a visiting circus.
 Walkers appreciate its paths lined with chestnuts, beeches and limes.
 There’s a duck pond where you can also fish if you have a licence.
-South of the station the enclosed and intimate Kingsnorth Gardens is a peaceful oasis.
+South of the station, the enclosed and intimate Kingsnorth Gardens is a peaceful oasis.
 With a rose garden, goldfish pond with fountain and water-lilies, shrubs and meandering paths laid out in Italianate, Oriental and English styles, it is a popular refuge right in the middle of town.

-Whether you are a true film buff, or whether it is simply a rainy day, you will be charmed by the red plush Art Deco interior of this gem of a cinema.
+Whether you are a true film buff, or it is simply a rainy day, you will be charmed by the plush Art Deco interior of this gem of a cinema.
 It has two theatres, including one with classic balcony seats.
 The Silver Screen has charming, friendly staff, shows the latest blockbusters and also has a Classic Film Club on Thursdays.
 A passionate campaign by local fans saved it from closure in recent years.